Omnibus-Type/Saira/SairaSemiCondensed/README.md

 # Saira Semicondensed family

-**Omnibus-Type**
+**Gatti & Omnibus-Type Team**
-*SIL Open Font License, 1.1*
+*SIL Open Font License 1.1,*

-Saira is a sans serif system developed in four widths: Saira, Saira Semi Condensed, Saira Condensed and Saira Extra Condensed, each with nine variants (Extra Light, Light, Regular, Semi Bold, Bold, Extra Bold and Black).
+*18 fonts, 885 glyphs each variant (Press Series).*
+*Tipos Latinos 2014*

+Saira Semi Condensed is a contemporary sans serif system, a versatile family of 18 styles (9 different weight variants, plus matching italics.)
+It is part of the Press Series, for it is applicable in newspapers, magazines, books and websites.
+Showing high adaptability, it can be used in headlines and long texts.
+The original masters were designed by Héctor Gatti.
+The character sets were later completed by the Omnibus-Type Team.

 ![Sample of Saira Family.](SairaSemiCond-01.png "Saira Semicondensed")
 ![Sample of Saira Family.](SairaSemiCond-02.png "Saira Semicondensed")